tagomoris/fluent-plugin-flowcounter/README.md

 ### Generate Output at Zero Time

+(NOTE: This feature is supported at v1.1.0 or later - only for Fluentd v0.14 or later.)

 If you want to generate count results at every 0 second (for unit:minute), at every 00:00 (for unit:hour) or at every 00:00:00 (for unit:day), specify `timestamp_counting true` in your configuration.

     <match target.**>